Axé: Roots and history

-Candomblé beads
+Axé and Candomblé beads

-These Candomblé beads being made up of either plastic, glass, or clay, mimic emblems of status, protection, and affiliation with Candomblé in both secular and religious spaces.
-The beads acquire axé and form a materialistic representation of their God when they are made sacred by being bathed in sacred herbs and blood.
+Candomblé beads are a key conduit of axé within the Candomblé religion.
+These beads are made up of either plastic, glass, or clay, mimic emblems of status, protection, and affiliation with Candomblé in both secular and religious spaces.
+The beads are consecrated by being bathed in sacred herbs or animal blood, at which point they acquire the spiritual power of axé and form a materialistic representation of their God.
 Through these beads, they have a variety of functions in the life of persons who give them authority and regard them as essential to their spiritual well-being.
+When worn publicly, the beads serve as a symbol of one's pride in African Brazilian culture and religious affiliation.
+In places where Candomblé is viewed unfavorably, this identification either be empowering or it can be potentially deadly.

 Status

-When the Candomblé beads are used, in the sacred context, status is indicated by the type and color of the beads.
+In the sacred context, status is indicated by the type and color of the beads.
 For example, to employ items like dress, color, beads, and jewelry, you must be in a position of status.
 The beads will increase in size as the owner of the beads moves forward, carrying out their duties over many years, and they'll add valuable items to them.
 Anyone who is aware of this demonstrates their standing within the Candomblé hierarchy.

 Protection

-When the Candomblé beads are used, they bring one into contact with the axé and enable the beads to withstand strong, possibly harmful forces.
+Wearing Candomblé beads brings one into contact with the axé and enable the beads to withstand strong, possibly harmful forces.
 Empowerment gives beads the ability to guide and protect as well as harm their owners.
 For example, as they move through city streets, people frequently wear beads, which serve as representations for their orixá.
 They rely on these beads for protection in the most trying of circumstances.

-Affiliation with Candomblé

-When the Candomblé beads are used, in the public context, beads serve as a symbol of one's pride in African Brazilian culture and religious affiliation.
-When Candomblé is viewed unfavorably, this awareness of identification can either be empowering and desirable or it can be potentially deadly.

-Association with Orixás

-When the Candomblé beads are used, in the sacred context, status is indicated by the type and color of the beads People may decorate themselves with bead strands during specific public festivities to express pride as well as express the affiliation with African Brazilian culture.